Can You Be Fired for Refusing to Work Overtime in California?

 California Overtime Laws: Can You Refuse to Work Overtime?

-A woman is sleeping at a desk with her head on the desk.
+A woman is sleeping at a desk with her head on her work desk, perhaps from overtime working.

 You're not alone if you've ever been asked to stay late after your shift or come in on your day off.
 Overtime is a common part of many jobs, but what happens if you say no?
 Can your employer fire you for refusing to work overtime in California?